vdae2304/Metodos-Numericos/Documentacion/English/optimize.md

 #### Arguments

-- `res`: Function wich computes the vector of residuals.
+- `res`: Function which computes the vector of residuals.
 - `x0`: Initial guess on independent variables.
 - `jac`: Method of computing the Jacobian matrix (an *m* by *n* matrix, where element *(i, j)* is the partial derivative of ![$r_i$](https://render.githubusercontent.com/render/math?math=r_i)